tkozuch/AudioSlicer/README.md

 ### Technologies used:

-Python, Django, Celery, Java Script, CSS, HTML, Bootstrap, Unittest, Ffmpeg, RabbitMQ, Docker , Heroku (for deployment)
+Python, Django, Celery, Java Script, CSS, HTML, Bootstrap, Unittest, Ffmpeg, RabbitMQ, Docker, Heroku (for deployment)

 ## Demo

 Demo of application is available on https://audio-slicer.herokuapp.com/

 (Due to Heroku's 30s max request time policy, the above demo may work only on small files.
-Was tested there on a test file of size ~500kB: `AudioSlicer/slicing_app/tests/test_ablum_shorter .mp3`.)
+Was tested there on a test file of size ~500kB: `AudioSlicer/slicing_app/tests/test_ablum_shorter.mp3`.)

 ## Usage example